nhathivuong/wearntech/README.md

 - What features you want to have.
 - What stretch goals you want to aim for.
 - Will all users share one cart?
+- Will there be a sign up?
+- What will the shape of a user object be?
+- Will there be global state?
 - etc...

 There probably shouldn't be any coding until a skeleton has been planned out.